Pattison State Park History

 The unique geology of Pattison State Park and the surrounding area brought about many different types of land uses.
 The dark brown igneous rock found throughout the park, called basalt, is a solidified remnant of ancient lava flows which extended across the entire region about a billion years ago.

 Once the lava cooled, great oceans covered the area and deposited sand, silt and sediment forming the light colored, sedimentary rock known as Lake Superior sandstone.
 Sandstone was a popular building material during the 1880-1890s and local quarries sent it to larger cities.
 You can still see buildings in Superior made from local sandstone.

 The Douglas Fault runs though the park and can be seen downstream of Big Manitou Falls.
 This movement of earth caused the southern section to rise at a 50 degree angle.
 With the heat and pressure of the rock mass, new rock called breccia was formed.
 In addition, fractures formed and filled with a variety of minerals.
 Some were valuable metals, such as copper, gold and silver.
 The Native American Indians were the first to mine the copper.
 When the Europeans arrived, larger scale mining operations were developed.

 Another great force that shaped this area was a series of glaciers.
 The effects of the glaciers can be seen in many ways.
 They helped remove the sandstone above the fault, exposing the hard basalt.
-As the glacier retreated, water drained from Glacial Lake Duluth, changing the land's drainage to flow north instead of south.
+As the glacier retreated, water drained from Lake Duluth, changing the land's drainage to flow north instead of south.
 As the lake drained, clay sediment was left behind.
 This clay has very poor drainage and is easily eroded, resulting in serious problems for farming, housing and other developments.